alchenerd/neddecker/README.md

 - simulate a game using preconstructed decks instead of modern meta decks
 - rely less on LLM when there exists a deterministic solution
 - making a simple game from scratch seems easier than coding an MTG engine

+# Fan Content Policy
+Ned Decker is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.